denten-books/plain-text/0-intro.md

 tap again to begin reading.
 The screen dims to match room ambiance as words fill the screen.
-One of the passages on the first page appears underlined: a number of other readers in my social circle must have found the passage interesting.
+One of the passages on the first page appears underlined: a number of other readers in my social circle must have found the passage notable.
 My finger slides along the glass surface to turn the page.
-The device emits a muffled rustle, to remind me of the underlying analogy.
+The device emits a muffled rustle, as if to remind me of the underlying analogy.
 The image curls ever so slightly in a way that resembles a printed page as another "page" slides into view.
-My tiny library metaphor contains over a thousand such book metaphors.
+My tiny library metaphor holds uncounted thousands of such page metaphors.

 Despite the appearances, the electronic metaphor-making device next to my computer has more in common with the smoke detector than it does with several paper volumes also scattered across my desk.
-Both devices comprise printed circuit boards, capacitors, silicone chips, and resistors.
+Both devices, the electronic book and the smoke alarm, comprise printed circuit boards, capacitors, silicone chips, and resistors.
 Both draw electric current.
 Both require firmware updates and are governed by codes: political and computational.
-The smoke alarm and the mobile phone connect to the network in order to communicate with remote data centers and with each other.
+The smoke alarm and the mobile phone connect to the network.
+They communicate with remote data centers and with each other.
 And yet, I continue to read electronic books as if they were familiar, immutable, and passive objects: just books.
 I think of them as intimate artifacts---friends even---wholly known to me, comforting, and warm.
-The electronic book is much less and much more than those things.
+The electronic book is at once much less and much more than those things.
 Besides prose, it keeps my memories, pictures, words, sounds, and thoughts.
 It records my reading, sleeping, and consumption habits.
-It tries to sell me things, showing me advertisements for cars and pills.
+It tries to sell me things, showing me advertisements for cars, jewelry, and pills.
 It comes with a manual and terms of service.
 It is my confidant, my dealer, my spy.

 ## 0.1 Simulated text